pyaesone17/active-state/readme.md

 ```php
 {{ Active::check('data') }}
 ```
-Exact Check
+To check the exact url.
 ```php
 {{ Active::check('data') }} // check request is www.url.com/data
 ```

-If you want to check the url deeply , just pass the `true` value as second parameter.
+To check the url deeply , just pass the `true` value as second parameter.
 ```php
 {{ Active::check('data',true) }}  // check request is www.url.com/data || www.url.com/data/*
 ```

-If you want to change the return value in runtime, just pass the the third and fourth parameter.
+To change the return value in runtime, just pass the the third and fourth parameter.
 ```php
 {{ Active::check('data',true,'truth','fake') }} // it will override the value from config file.
 ```